iconmaster5326/RPOS/README.md

 RPOS
 ====

 RPOS is a unique shell/programming language made by iconmaster.
-It stands for Reverse Polish Operating System (or arternately, Reverse POlish Shell).
+It stands for Reverse Polish Operating System (or alternately, Reverse POlish Shell).
 It is a combination of RPL and DOS, as it has both a filesystem and a stack.

-RPOS takes a space-seperated string of words.
-Each word can be either a number,a string (with ' or " prefixes), or a command.
+RPOS takes a space-separated string of words.
+Each word can be either a number, a string (with ' or " prefixes), or a command.
 Numbers and strings are pushed onto the stack, commands are executed.
 Alternately, words can have a one-character symbol prefix; these prefixes change how the characters after are used.
-There are 3 basic data types: Number, string, and directory.
+There are 3 basic data types: Numbers, strings, and directories.
 Numbers and strings may be pushed onto the stack; directories may not.
-Directories contain an associtive array of data; the key is the varname, the value is that var's value.
+Directories contain an associative array of data; the key is the variable's name, the value is that variable's value.
 The root directory and the starting current directory is called root.
 The system starts up with a directory inside root called sys.
 This contains system variables.

-To start using RPOS, I suggest using hte 'help' command.
+To start using RPOS, I suggest using the 'help' command.

 Changelog
 =========